ad-freiburg/ad-blog/content/post/project-qlever-cloud-benchmark/index.md

 > *"The goal would be to find out if other engines fall more in line with QLever or Neptune."*

-I used Tanmay's multi-engine framework for this.
+Using Tanmay's multi-engine framework for this.
 Virtuoso was straightforward via the `qvirtuoso` wrapper.
 MillenniumDB required a small workaround as the Docker image build script referenced a `master` branch that no longer existed.
 So I cloned the repository, checked out the correct branch, and built the image manually before importing DBLP.

 *Overview of all benchmark results across all four systems:*